2023

 This programme offers a unique opportunity to develop your knowledge, understanding, transferable skills and critical engagement with central issues in the study of political violence and terrorism as well as state responses to these challenges.

-- Located in Belfast, Northern Ireland we offer a unique opportunity for our students to access and engage with a community context previously challenged by violence, terrorism, and security as part of the programme of study.
-Our students have the opportunity to live and study in a post-conflict environment with access to guest lecturers who were involved in Northern Irish conflict, the peace process, and including researchers, policy makers to ex-combatants.
+Located in Belfast, Northern Ireland we offer a unique opportunity for our students to access and engage with a community context previously challenged by violence, terrorism, and security as part of the programme of study.
+Our students have the opportunity to live and study in a post-conflict environment with access to guest lecturers who were involved in Northern Irish conflict, the peace process, including researchers, policy makers and ex-combatants.

-- The programme provides you with a competitive edge in a global graduate market in a wide variety of areas such as the security sector, including intelligence agencies, government agencies and public office, the military, NGOs, academia, businesses and corporations, and the media.
+The programme provides you with a competitive edge in a global graduate market in a wide variety of areas such as the security sector, including intelligence agencies, government agencies and public office, the military, NGOs, academia, businesses and corporations, and the media.

-- Queen’s University Belfast campus is at the heart of Belfast’s culture, as well as it’s art and social scenes.
+Queen’s University Belfast campus is at the heart of Belfast’s culture, as well as its art and social scenes.
 We’re proud to be part of a bustling, cosmopolitan city boasting a vibrant social life and rich cultural heritage.

 The McClay Library, which opened in 2009, blends the best features of a traditional library with the latest technology.
-It brings together wide-ranging library, computing and media services in a single location as well as offering study facilities suitable for quiet study and group work.
+It brings together a wide-ranging library, computing and media services in a single location as well as offering study facilities suitable for quiet study and group work.

 Queen's University Belfast is a member of the Russell Group, combining excellence in research and education with a student-centred ethos.

-https://www.qub.ac.uk/about/Campus-and-facilities/ - We have a world class Graduate School.
+We have a world class Graduate School.
 The Graduate School provides an exclusive postgraduate hub that values the needs of our students.

 https://www.qub.ac.uk/graduate-school/

-- Located in Belfast, Northern Ireland we offer a unique opportunity for our students to access and engage with a community context previously challenged by violence, terrorism and security as part of the programme of study.
-Our students have the opportunity to live and study in a post-conflict environment.
 We also hold numerous events and guest lecturers who were involved in Northern Irish conflict, the peace process, and including researchers, policymakers to ex-combatants.
 We offer an optional extra-curricular custom-designed field visit to Brussels organised by our partners in the Leuven Institute where students engage with counterterrorism experts, security practitioners in NATO, EU Commission and various NGOs.
 This optional extra is subsidised but will incur some additional costs.
-Our programme attracts international award holders of the highest calibre, including Marshall and Mitchell scholars.
-Study with like-minded students from various backgrounds in VTS.
-Some of our students have previous experience in the United Nations, national police forces, military, among many others, before coming to study with us.
-Study with like-minded student from various backgrounds.

 NEXT